interlay/Grants-Program/applications/InterBuild.md

 - What your project is _not_ or will _not_ provide or implement
   - This is a place for you to manage expectations and to clarify any limitations that might not be obvious

-How It Works and Its Use of [name of the blockchain]:
+**How It Works and Its Use of Polkadot:**

-[name] leverages the capabilities of [name of the blockchain] through a combination of JSON-API calls and pre-configured workflow templates.
+InterBuild leverages the capabilities of Polkadot through a combination of **JSON-API calls and pre-configured workflow templates**.
 It transforms complex blockchain actions, like smart contract operations and token transactions, into simpler, manageable API calls.
-These are smoothly integrated into Bubble.io’s no-code environment, making it possible for both technical and non-technical users to efficiently create and manage Dapps on [name of the blockchain].
+These are smoothly integrated into Bubble.io’s no-code environment, making it possible for both technical and non-technical users to efficiently create and manage Dapps on Polkadot.
-For a deeper insight into the architecture and technical workings of [name], please refer to the accompanying architecture document present on the next page : link to the architecture diagram: [Architecture diagram](https://www.canva.com/design/DAF6tIbB3Y4/_tEqORPl4CXR4Sr6ynPqGQ/view?utm_content=DAF6tIbB3Y4&utm_campaign=designshare&utm_medium=link&utm_source=editor)
+For a deeper insight into the architecture and technical workings of InterBuild, please refer to the accompanying architecture document present on the next page : link to the architecture diagram: [Architecture diagram](https://www.canva.com/design/DAF6tIbB3Y4/_tEqORPl4CXR4Sr6ynPqGQ/view?utm_content=DAF6tIbB3Y4&utm_campaign=designshare&utm_medium=link&utm_source=editor)

+**Technology Stack Overview:**
+Our project leverages Bubble's no-code platform for plugin development.
+This choice allows us to create functional, user-friendly interfaces without traditional coding.
+Bubble's visual programming environment is central to our development process, enabling rapid prototyping and deployment.
+We also utilize Bubble's native functionalities and integrations for backend processes, ensuring seamless interaction with the Polkadot blockchain.
+This approach aligns with our goal to democratize blockchain application development, making it accessible to a wider audience.

+**Project Limitations:**
+Focusing on Bubble's no-code platform, our project is tailored for simplicity and user accessibility.
+This approach inherently limits the ability to implement highly complex or deeply customized blockchain functionalities.
+The plugin is designed primarily for Polkadot's ecosystem, and may not immediately support other blockchains.
+While offering ease of use, the project will not cater to developers seeking in-depth, code-level control over blockchain interactions or those needing advanced, specialized blockchain features beyond the scope of Bubble's capabilities.

 ### Ecosystem Fit